gnefedev/javaee-testing/README.md

  `@RequestScoped`
  `@Stateful`
  `@RunWith(JavaeeTestRunner.class)`
+ 3. Create javaee-testing.properties file and add packageToScan property
- 3. Add this WAR to application EAR and enjoy.
+ 4. Add this WAR to application EAR and enjoy.

 ## Capabilities in AGAINST_SERVER: